vegardege/vegardege/README.md

 I’m a full-stack developer from Norway, currently based in Copenhagen, Denmark.

-My professional career has focused primarily on backend development, data engineering and, more recently, AI engineering.
+Professionally, I mostly do backend development, data engineering and, more recently, AI engineering.
 I co-founded the fintech company Harvest Funds and the climate tech company Zerolytics.
-Visit my [linkedin](https://www.linkedin.com/in/vegardegeland/) for details about my professional life.
+Visit my [linkedin](https://www.linkedin.com/in/vegardegeland/) for my CV.

 In my spare time, I like to create little web apps and libraries.
 Some of my live sites: